-About three years ago a friend of mine gave me a 1995 Peg Perego GAUCHO kids ride on car.
-I was pretty excited, the kid’s first car and it’s an off-roader.
-But after finding it was a 6v vehicle, with an on-off pedal, and needs near-continuous charging, the shine wore off.
+About three years ago, a friend gave me a 1995 Peg Perego GAUCHO kids ride on car.
+I was pretty excited, the kid’s first car, and it’s an off-roader.
+But after finding it was a 6v vehicle with an on-off pedal and needed near-continuous charging, the shine wore off.
 Its age and living outside also means the electrical system was less than reliable.
 Let upgrade this Perego Gaucho!

 Limitations of the Gaucho

 The first step is to add a ‘solid-state’ motor controller which uses transistors to vary the output.
-These days a motor controller for light use is very easy to find, I’m using the one in the picture above purchased from AliExpress.
-It’s incredibly cheap at £6.33 delivered, I simply couldn’t make my own controller for that price.
+These days a motor controller for light use is straightforward to find.
+I’m using the one in the picture above purchased from AliExpress.
+It was incredibly cheap, at £6.33 delivered.
+I couldn’t make my own controller for that price.

 Upgrading the Perego wiring

 The wiring is pretty much all going to need replacing.
 The original wiring utilises non-stabilised PVC, which degrades over time.
 Add years of high current draw and associated cable heating, and the resistance of the wires is just going up and up.
 For this project, I’m using cable and connectors from my favourite automotive supplier PoleVolt.